Skip main navigation

 Common reasons to sell for sale by owner

-Here are some of the most common reasons sellers think they’ll be better off without an agent:
+Here are some of the most common reasons that sellers choose to sell on their own:

 • Cost savings by eliminating commissions